 I made these tonight, Sunday, at about 10pm, and I can’t wait to have them in the morning.
 Brian didn’t wait…so we’re down two.
 Looks like I’ll have to make them again before the week is out.
 Darn.

 - 2 ripe bananas, mashed (about 1 cup)

-- 1/3 cup melted coconut oil (or another oil)
+- 1/3 cup olive oil (or melted coconut oil or butter)